 How to point out the omissions without pointing a finger at one who made it?
-Although I had doubts, I decided to publish this text anyway.
+Although we had doubts, we decided to publish this text anyway.
 Without finger-pointing.

 Below is an example of practice from which much can be learned and learned immediately.
 It is better to learn from the mistakes of others, than from our own.

-At the end of May, I attended a lecture, organized as part of an economic fair that lasted several days.
-I found out about it through social networks and by accident, because an event hasn’t been promoted.
+At the end of May, we attended a lecture, organized as part of an economic fair that lasted several days.
+We found out about it through social networks and by accident, because an event hasn’t been promoted.

-I applied online and obtained information about the location and the schedule of maintenance.
-However, upon arrival, I realize that lecture is not in the hall that is listed in the program.
-I couldn’t find any information about the change that is made and there was no one whom I could ask.
+We applied online and obtained information about the location and the schedule of maintenance.
+However, upon arrival, we realized that lecture is not in the hall that is listed in the program.
+We couldn’t find any information about the change that is made and there was no one whom we could ask for help.

 Tip 1: If the event is complex and consists of several segments or programs that take place in different rooms or in different places, it is desirable to have an information desk where you can get all the information.
 If you believe that it is not necessary or do not want it, you can easily create a poster with a map of the event or the maintenance schedules and places.
 The poster should be presented in a visible place or at the event entrance.
 Visitors need information.

-I checked again on the official website.
-I thought, maybe, I didn’t memorize it well.
+We checked again on the official website.
+We thought, maybe, we didn’t memorize it well.
 Information on the website remained the same, wrong one.

 Tip 2: Update the information posted on the website and social networks and in all the places where the news about the event was published.
 You cannot control the publication in the media, but the information on the official website must be accurate.
 The official website is the first place where visitors check information about the event they want to visit.

-I finally find out where the lecture.
-I came in front of the hall ten minutes before the lecture began.
+We finally find out where the lecture is.
+We came in front of the hall ten minutes before the lecture began.
 Lecturer came as well.
 He looked at his watch and decided to enter.
-I walked behind him.
+We walked behind him.
 Ah, how embarrassing!
 We interrupt the lecture in progress, as we entered the stage where the talk took place.
 This hall has two doors, one leading to the stage and another at the back of the room where the seats are.
 But we didn’t know that.

 Tip 3: As an event organizer, you need to know the area in which the event is happening.
 If something can go wrong at an event it will go – it is an unwritten rule.
 Therefore, please reduce that possibility to a minimum.
 Ensure that all the participants in your event feel comfortable – both lecturers and visitors.
 In this case, it was enough to put the information for visitors in front to the door or even to lock that door to completely prevent such unpleasant situation.